 Loch Kinord (Ballater weekend)

 * The small print.
 Please note that the tracks shown are simply recordings of where we went.
-We are not recommending the routes or implying that you should follow them.
-Remember that conditions on a route can vary with time and with the weather, and paths can become impassable or disappear.
+We are not recommending the routes or suggesting that you should follow them.
+Some of them may have been recorded during a recce.
+Remember that conditions on a route can vary with time and with the weather, and paths can be changed, become impassable or disappear.

-If you do upload a track to a GPS device, you must verify for yourself that it is correct before you use it for navigation.
+If you do upload a track to a GPS device, you must verify for yourself on a map that it is correct before you use it for navigation.